Target of ‘Tiger King’ plot giving big cats to Arkansas sanctuary

 "We have come to know Tanya and Scott Smith who operate Turpentine Creek," Big Cat Rescue's statement says.
 "They and their staff are closely aligned with us in philosophy and in principles of animal care, and in recognizing the importance of advocacy to pass better laws."

 The expense of the move and the building of pens for the animals in Arkansas is expected to cost $1.8 million, according to Howard Baskin's statement.
-Some of the animals to be moved suffer from serious health conditions such as cancer, the statement says.
+Some of the animals to be moved suffer from serious health conditions such as cancer.

 Construction on the new enclosures at Turpentine Creek has begun and is expected to take six months, the Florida company's statement says, with the first cats moving into the first-completed tiger enclosures as early as July.